FabrizioDeSantis/NeSyPPM-Compliance/README.md

 # Two-Stage LTN w/ Rule Pruning

-This repository contains the code for the paper "Neuro-Symbolic Learning for Predictive Process Monitoring via Two-Stage Logic Tensor Networks with Rule Pruning"
+This repository contains the code for the paper:
+> **Neuro-Symbolic Learning for Predictive Process Monitoring via Two-Stage Logic Tensor Networks with Rule Pruning**

 ## Files